TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 You can modify/configure own, the only assumption that we make is that [variable](https://grafana.com/docs/grafana/latest/variables/) `processName` is used to display metrics for particular scenario.

-Each scenario type can have different dashboard, this is configured by `metricsSettings.processingTypeToDashboard` settings.
+Each scenario type can have different dashboard, this is configured by `metricsSettings.scenarioTypeToDashboard` settings.
 If no mapping is configured, `metricsSettings.defaultDashboard` is used.
 Actual link for particular scenario is created by replacing
 - `$dashboard` with configured dashboard
 - `$process` with scenario name